nkraetzschmar/gardenlinux/docs/onie.md

 Use the one referenced in SONiC instead: https://github.com/Azure/sonic-buildimage/blob/master/platform/broadcom/sai.mk

-The required Linux kernel is referenced at https://github.com/Azure/sonic-buildimage/tree/master/src sonic-linux-kernel.
+The required Linux kernel is referenced via the `sonic-linux-kernel` submodule at https://github.com/Azure/sonic-buildimage/tree/master/src